Elenaderothschild/Rebalance-Relax/README.md

 I chose soothing and calming colour scheme to complement images and create a tranquil and relaxing atmosphere.
 Neutral off white #FAF9F6 and transparent rgba(255,255,255,0.4) helps to create a clean and pure environments and beige/gray rgba (208,195,195,0.4) complements other colours and adds a sense of sophistication.
 I chose black colour rgb(29,28,28) for the text to provide enough contrast for readability for the users.

-## Typography
+## **Typography**

 Google fonts was used to import chosen fonts for the website.
 I have used DM Serif Display as I felt it looked modern, traditional yet classy.

 ![DM Serif Display](docs/dmserif.jpg)

-I used DM Sans for the body of the website as I felt it has neutral and approachable appearance with clean and contemporary design.
+I used DM Sans for the body of the website as I felt it had neutral and approachable appearance with clean and contemporary design.
 It offers readability across different platforms and sizes.

 ![DM Sans](docs/dmsans.jpg)